-Rabbi Michele Paskow leads our Congregation in worship services with Cantor Michael Russ.
+Rabbi Michele Paskow leads our Congregation in worship services with our wonderful cantorial duo.
 Our clergy are available to perform all life-cycle events, including Bar/Bat Mitzvah, Confirmation, baby-namings, weddings, and funerals.
 Both the Rabbi and Cantor are committed to the ethos that all are welcome at CBE.
 This includes the young and the not-so-young; the very Jewish, Jew-ish, Jew-adjacent, and interfaith; members of the LGBTQ+ community; and people of all backgrounds, races, and ethnic identities.
 The Rabbi holds office hours by appointment.

 Rabbi Michele Paskow

 Rabbi Michele Paskow has served as the spiritual leader of Congregation B’nai Emet in Simi Valley since 1992.
 She also teaches Jewish Studies courses at California State University, Northridge.

 Michele attended high school for one year in Israel, and later returned for graduate work at the Hebrew University in Jerusalem.
 She received her B.A. in Hebrew Literature from UCLA in 1986, her M.A. in Hebrew Literature in 1989 from the Hebrew Union College, and was ordained a rabbi in 1991 from the Hebrew Union College in New York.
 While attending Rabbinical School, Michele was the student rabbi in Morgantown, West Virginia, traveling there on the weekends for three years.